jupyterlab/extension-examples/documents/README.md

 });
 ```

 Once the file type is registered, you can register a `DocumentModel` for a specific file type.
 The `DocumentModel` represent the content of the file.
 For example, JupyterLab has two models registered for the notebook.
-When you open a notebook with the Notebook editor, the `DocumentManager` creates an instance of the `NotobookModel` that loads the notebook as a JSON object and offers a complex API to manage cells and metadata independently (treats the content of the notebook as a structured data), opposite when opening a notebook with the plain text editor the `DocumentManager` creates an instance of the base `DocumentModel` class which treats the content of the notebook as a string.
+When you open a notebook with the Notebook editor, the `DocumentManager` creates an instance of the `NotebookModel` that loads the notebook as a JSON object and offers a complex API to manage cells and metadata independently (treats the content of the notebook as a structured data), opposite when opening a notebook with the plain text editor the `DocumentManager` creates an instance of the base `DocumentModel` class which treats the content of the notebook as a string.
 Note that you can register multiple models for the same file type.
 Still, these models are not in sync when the user opens two editors for the same file that use different models (like opening a notebook with the notebook editor and the plain text editor).
 These editors are not in sync because they use other models.
 At some point, they will show different content.

 To register a new `DocumentModel` we can use the API `addModelFactory` from the `DocumentRegistry`.
 In this case, we created the model factory without arguments, but you can add the argument that you need.